-NHS employees actively contributing to the NHS pension scheme are entitled to death in membership benefits[1].
+However, if you’re an NHS employee and are actively contributing to the NHS pension scheme then you’ll be entitled to death in membership benefits[1].

-If you pass away during your employment (and even after retirement), your loved ones will be paid a lump sum benefit.
+This means, if you pass away during your employment (or during your retirement) with the NHS, your loved ones will be paid a lump sum benefit.

-Therefore, if you’re eligible, you may wish to factor in this lump sum amount when calculating how much personal life insurance you may need.
+If you’re eligible for this benefit you may wish to factor in this sum when securing your own personal cover.

 As mentioned, as a nurse you may already be entitled to death in membership benefits as part of the NHS pension scheme.

-The scheme provides a lump sum pay out and pension benefits to your loved ones if you were to pass away during the membership.
+The scheme provides a lump sum pay out and pension benefits to your loved ones if you were to pass away during your membership.

 The amount you receive will depend on your circumstances at the time of your passing but is usually a multiple of your salary or pension.